MikeJohnPage/mortyr/README.md

 obviously Morty.
 You’re as dumb as they come.
 Why create overly-complicated R functions with a higher cognitive load when mortyr could do the hard work of returning and combining data from paginated API reponses?
-It is not like we are dealing with big data here Morty, R is clearly the better environment to explore the API data.
+It is not like we are dealing with big data here Morty.
 Now flip off all these R users that think this package is pointless Morty.
 I told them it means peace among worlds.
 How hilarious is that?”*

 ``` r
 library(mortyr)